Let It Flow (song)

-"Let It Flow" is a song by American R&B singer Toni Braxton.
+"Let It Flow" is a song by American singer Toni Braxton.
 Written and produced by Babyface, the song was originally recorded for, and included on, the soundtrack to the 1995 motion picture Waiting to Exhale.

 "Let It Flow" was released as a double A-side with "You're Makin' Me High", the lead single from Braxton's second studio album, Secrets (1996).
 At the time the single was issued, "Let It Flow" was already receiving strong radio airplay in the United States, and the two tracks eventually topped the Billboard Hot 100 and Hot R&B/Hip-Hop Songs charts.

 Music video

 The music video for "Let It Flow" directed by Herb Ritts features water imagery throughout.
 Toni is shown singing while surrounded by men painted blue facing away from her, and this is interspersed with shots of the men behind and in front of screens of water flowing.
 Toni is also shown singing while sitting on a white float in the middle of a still body of water.